Deli's Crunch

 Shem

-Amazingly good, EASY and fluffy bread that requires no kneading, the crust is just so heavenly!
+EASY and fluffy bread that requires no kneading with amazingly crispy crust!

 5 from 2 votes